celikeren/docker-cheatsheet/README.md

 - `docker run -tid --name my-ubuntu ubuntu`
     >_assigns a name to the container_

+- `docker run -it --rm erencelik/cheers2019`
+    >_--rm automatically remove the container when it exits_

 - `docker container stop <cid>`
     >_stops a running container_